 Kampung Glam: the Singaporean version of London’s hipster area Shoreditch

-I had booked our hotel in the Lavender area* a few weeks before our trip.
+I had booked our hotel in the hipster Lavender area a few weeks before our trip.
 I consciously opted for accommodation slightly outside of the city centre, yet close enough to reach with just a short metro ride.
-And in walking distance of the hipster street Haji Lane.
+And in walking distance from hipster street Haji Lane.
 Let’s say this is the Singapore version of Brick Lane in Shoreditch, London’s trendy alternative neighbourhood.
 This was the area where, after my UK emigration, I first laid eyes upon high-quality street artworks, igniting my ever-growing love for this urban art form.

 Both Singapore’s Haji Lane and London’s Brick Lane are located in a predominantly muslim area with a magnificent mosque in its centre.
 But what both streets mostly have in common are the dozens of unique independent boutiques, bars and restaurants.
 And similar to Brick Lane, Haji Lane in the Kampung Glam neighbourhood is a hot destination among Instagrammers.